Planning a Sabbatical

 Hobbies and Activities

 I’ve been enjoying getting back into reading science fiction.
-While reading fiction can sometimes feel like escapism, I love getting pulled into sci-fi for the societal & technological ideas combined with the humanity that comes across in a well-written novel.
-I already have several books loaded on my Kindle and will be leaning into reading for enjoyment.
+While it can feel like escapism in these times, I love getting pulled into sci-fi for the societal and technological ideas combined with the humanity in a well-crafted novel.
+I have several books loaded on my Kindle and will be reading for enjoyment.

 If reading is input, I plan to maintain output by writing.
-Generative creativity & communication is a core part of my professional work and a part that I thoroughly enjoy–writing, presentations, wireframes, workflows, and various product artifacts to name a few.
-I’d like to focus that energy in my free time on writing things to share more widely on the internet, including on this blog which has been neglected.
-I also have some creative design ideas to potentially execute in Figma.
+Generative creativity and communication are core to my work and something I enjoy—writing, presentations, wireframes, workflows, and product-shaping artifacts.
+I’d like to focus that limited and newly available energy on writing on the internet, including this neglected blog.

 Physical & Digital Cleanup

-On the digital front, I have been lugging around a growing box of hard drives & storage devices that need to be processed and disposed of.
-Among other things, I have a huge music archive and tens (hundreds?) of thousands of photos that need to be organized and deduped.
+I’ve been carrying a growing box of hard drives and storage devices to process and dispose, plus several online backup services.
+I have a music archive and tens (hundreds?) of thousands of photos to organize and dedupe.
 I plan to get this all on a single NAS with online backups.

-Reconciling personal notes, ideas, and research across local files, Trello, Notion, Evernote, Google Drive, etc. would also be nice, but is a lower priority.
+It would be nice to reconcile personal notes, ideas, and research across local files, Trello, Notion, Evernote, Google Drive, etc., but it is a lower priority.

 Job Prep

-• Refresh my website & portfolio to capture the last five years
+- Refresh my website and portfolio to reflect the last five years.

-• Get plugged into a new local tech & startup scene
+- Plug into a new local tech and startup scene.

-In the meantime, if you have any part-time opportunities or need a hand with product & design please reach out!
+Please reach out if you have part-time opportunities or need help with product and design!

 Doing Nothing

-Overall it seems like I will be quite occupied.
-And I could even go on and name a bunch of other things I’d like to do.
-But finally, it will be important to prioritize–and be okay with–doing nothing.
+I’ll be occupied and could list other things I’d like to do.
+But it’s important to prioritize andbe okay with doing nothing.
 In an always-on connected world full of dopamine traps competing for our attention, stillness and silence are the real scarce resources to cherish during this time.

-I’m pretty bad at doing nothing so I will have to ease into this one (several weeks in Spain should help!).
-It is worth naming explicitly as an ongoing reminder.
+I’m bad at doing nothing, so I need to ease into this.
+Several weeks in Spain should help!
+It’s worth mentioning as a reminder.

 Resources

 Want to learn more about taking a sabbatical?
-These resources are a good place to start.
-Also, feel free to reach out if you have any questions!
+These resources are a good starting point.
+Reach out if you have questions!

 The Sabbatical Project

-Cool site I discovered with tons of info and inspiration: https://thesabbaticalproject.org/
+I found a cool site with tons of info and inspiration: https://thesabbaticalproject.org/